 The past order of 4800 consumes the consumes the forecast backwards first and the forward within the stated time frame.
 Then the past order of 4000 consumes and remaining forecast left from the previous order and continues the consumption forward.

 In the highlighted cell, the forecast of 510 was first consumed by the past order on 22-Mar followed by the order of 53 leaving 326 as the remaining forecast.

 Monthly and Weekly Consumption

 Monthly and weekly consumption is far less complex as compared to daily consumption.
 For monthly consumption, the orders and forecast values are collected from the beginning of the month in which is the forecast start date.
 For example if the requirement plan is generated on 1st of March there will be no past orders or forecast collected since it aligns with the start of the current month.
-However, if the requirement plan is generated on 5th of March the past orders and forecast will be collected from 1st of March and will consume backward until the first and then forward starting on the 5th until the end of the current month.
+However, if the requirement plan is generated on 5th of March the past orders (open and closed) and forecast will be collected from 1st of March and will consume backward until the first and then forward starting on the 5th until the end of the current month.

 The weekly consumption is the same as the monthly consumption with the difference being the consumption starts at the beginning of the current week.

 The forecast consumption setting is found in the Item Selection Multiple Settings Edit under Requirement Planning Settings, and ...